1925–2011

 BSan Jose, California, USA

-Farley Granger was an American actor known for Alfred Hitchcock's Rope (1948) and Strangers on a Train (1951) β two films in which queer subtext was central to the characters he played.
-Granger was bisexual and discussed his relationships with both men and women in his 2007 memoir Include Me Out: My Life from Goldwyn to Broadway, describing long-term relationships with men including composer Arthur Laurents (who wrote Rope) and Shelley Winters.
-His memoir was one of the frankest accounts of bisexuality by a Hollywood actor of the classical era.
+Farley Granger was an American actor known for his roles in two Alfred Hitchcock thrillers, Rope (1948) and Strangers on a Train (1951), in both of which queer subtext was central to the characters he played.
+Granger was bisexual and wrote candidly about his relationships with both men and women in his 2007 memoir, Include Me Out: My Life from Goldwyn to Broadway, co-written with his longtime partner Robert Calhoun.
+He described a passionate, on-and-off romance with Arthur Laurents, the gay playwright and screenwriter who wrote Rope's screenplay and went on to create West Side Story and Gypsy, as well as a serious relationship with actress Shelley Winters that nearly ended in marriage.
+Granger and Calhoun, an Emmy-winning television producer, were partners from 1963 until Granger's death in 2011.
+His memoir remains one of the frankest accounts of bisexuality by a Hollywood actor of the classical era.